Harini18ux/Harini-N/README.md

 Jupyter Notebook / IBM Watson Studio: Environment for model development and experimentation.
 🚀 FeaturesGenerates personalized educational content based on user prompts.Utilizes state-of-the-art generative AI for natural and engaging responses.Scalable and deployable on IBM Cloud for real-world applications.

+# 🧑‍🏫 Sample Prompt:
+Explain the concept of ai

-# 🧑‍🏫 Sample Prompt:"Explain the concept of ai"
+# 🧑‍🏫 Sample Output:

-# 🧑‍🏫 Sample Output: "driven decision making and its applications in various industries"
+driven decision making and its applications in various industries

 # 📋 How to run the Notebook Open IBM Watsonx.ai.platform.
 Upload and open EduTutor_AI_Notebook.ipynb.
 Run the cells to generate AI responses for your educational prompts.